 This is a test I shot to try out a software program called Cinemagraph Pro.
-It can be used to create a gif file from a selected portion of a short motion picture.
-It fairly straight forward.
+It allows one to create a .gif file that repeats selective motion within a still photograph.
+It is fairly straight forward to use.
 First, a locked off camera is used to shoot a short motion picture.
-This clip is edited to length for the motion desired and the resulting is clip imported into the program.
+This clip is edited to length for the motion desired and the resulting clip is imported into Cinemagraph Pro.
 A single frame of this clip is chosen to function as the still photograph that the movement will be visible within.
-If desired, this hero frame can be exported to a photo editor such as Photoshop, worked on and then re-imported into Cinemagraph.
+If desired, this hero frame can be exported to a photo editor such as Photoshop, worked on and then re-imported into Cinemagraph Pro.
 Next, a painting tool is used to mask off the areas where the motion will be allowed to show through in the still photograph.
-A .gif file is built from this.
-I chose to make the above gif small so that it will load fairly quickly.
+The finished .gif file is built from this.
 It’s an interesting effect, but I’m not sure how much I’ll use it.